-This is perhaps one of the most frequent questions I hear in my acupuncture clinic here in Brisbane – “can I use acupuncture for fertility?”
+This is perhaps one of the most frequent questions we hear in my acupuncture clinic here in Brisbane – “can I use acupuncture for fertility?”

 There are many reasons as to why couples might encounter trouble falling pregnant – endometriosis, Polycystic ovarian syndrome (PCOS), autoimmune disorders, male infertility (poor sperm count, motility or morphology), irregular periods, or ovulation issues (anovulation)(1-4).

-A word on the research of acupuncture for fertility:
+A word on the research of acupuncture and fertility:

-Whilst there still remains the need for more large-scale controlled trials to clarify the role and effect of acupuncture (7), research has identified some plausible mechanisms as to how acupuncture may support female fertility:
+Whilst there still remains the need for more large-scale controlled trials to clarify the role and effect of acupuncture and fertility (6), we do have recent recent research indicating that acupuncture may improve the menstrual health of those women who are experiencing delays in falling pregnant (2,5).
+We are still trying to knuckle down on the mechanisms by which these improvements occur, but research has identified some plausible mechanisms as to how acupuncture may support Women’s health and so, fertility :

 - by regulating reproductive hormones (8,9)